 With my second term as an AmeriCorps Service member half over and me reflecting on what my career plan should be.
 I have come to the conclusion that I want to keep in the service industry and hope to work for a nonprofit.
-I have committed to a life style not a job.
+I have committed to a lifestyle, not a job.

-In our visit she shared with me her Year of Service Story and introduced me to AmeriCorps, the Citizen Conservation Corps of WV (more often known as the three C’s) and Peace Corps.
-After our conversation I realized that my skills and passions could all make a difference right here in West Virginia, the place I love most.
+During our visit she shared with me her “Year of Service Story” and introduced me to AmeriCorps, the Citizen Conservation Corps of WV (more often known as the three C’s) and Peace Corps.
+After our conversation, I realized that my skills and passions could all make a difference right here in West Virginia, the place I love most.

-I have been fortunate to serve as an AmeriCorps Member in Elkins, West Virginia for the last 18 months where I work with AFHA (Appalachian Forest Heritage Area), a regional initiative to promote heritage tourism, conservation and education based on forest heritage.
+I have been fortunate to serve as an AmeriCorps Member in Elkins, West Virginia for the last 18 months where I work with AFHA (Appalachian Forest Heritage Area), a regional initiative to promote heritage tourism, conservation, and education based on forest heritage.
 AFHA, AmeriCorps is funded in part by Volunteer West Virginia, the state’s Commission for National and Community Service and by the Corporation for National and Community Service.
-As a service member for AmeriCorps I have had opportunities to meet, work with, and learn from some of the most interesting people in the state.
+As a service member for AmeriCorps, I have had opportunities to meet, work with, and learn from some of the most interesting people in the state.
 My Site, Elkins Main Street, is deeply committed to working with local and state government officials on projects that help to bring jobs, investment, growth and prosperity to our community.